 - Load Time by Browser: This can help you identify any browser-specific quirks that can cause loading speed differences between browsers.

 - Mobile Load Time: Average load time for mobile devices only.
-This likely won’t show a lot of data unless you’ve increased the sample size as I noted above.
+This likely won’t show a lot of data unless you’ve increased the sample size as noted above.

-- Mobile Device Usage: No speed data (as per my earlier note) but it will tell you the top 5 mobile devices visiting your site and give you a starting point for further testing.
+- Mobile Device Usage: No speed data (as per an earlier note) but it will tell you the top 5 mobile devices visiting your site and give you a starting point for further testing.